Chesterfield (cigarette): History

-A blend of Turkish and Virginia tobacco, Chesterfields were introduced by the Drummond Tobacco Company of St. Louis, Missouri in 1873.
-The company was acquired by American Tobacco Company in 1898, who manufactured Chesterfields until 1911.
-In 1912 the brand was taken over by Liggett & Myers and production moved to Durham, North Carolina.
+Chesterfields, originally a blend of Turkish and Virginia tobacco, were introduced by the Drummond Tobacco Company of St. Louis, Missouri in 1873.
+The company was acquired by American Tobacco Company in 1898, which manufactured Chesterfields until 1911.
+In 1912, the brand was taken over by Liggett & Myers and production moved to Durham, North Carolina.
 The brand was acquired by Philip Morris (now Altria) in 1999.

-Chesterfield was the first cigarette to add an extra layer of wrapping to their pack to preserve moisture (1916).
-In 1926, Chesterfield's "Blow some my way" advertising campaign targeted women smokers, while a 1948 advert produced for NBC claimed that the brand was "preferred by professional smokers".
-Chesterfield was the first cigarette to be offered in two sizes (King and Regular) in 1952.
+Chesterfield was the first cigarette to add an extra layer of wrapping to their pack to preserve moisture.
+In 1926, Chesterfield's "Blow some my way" advertising campaign targeted women smokers, while a 1948 advert produced for NBC claimed that the brand was "preferred by professional smokers."

-In 2011 Philip Morris created three variations (Chesterfield Red, Chesterfield Blue and Chesterfield Menthol) for the UK market.
-In 2018 Phillip Morris discontinued Chesterfield non-filter cigarettes in the United States; shortly thereafter (January 2019), the company began limited US testing of three filtered varieties: Reds (Full Flavor), Blues (Lights), and Green (Menthol).
+In 2011, Philip Morris created three variations (Chesterfield Red, Chesterfield Blue and Chesterfield Menthol) for the UK market.
+In 2018, Phillip Morris discontinued Chesterfield non-filter cigarettes in the United States; shortly thereafter (January 2019), the company began limited US testing of three filtered varieties: Reds (Full Flavor), Blues (Lights), and Green (Menthol).